We Create Awesome Stuff

 As one of Asia’s leading university, NUS is recognized for its breadth of academic programmes and impactful research.
 Taking an integrated and multidisciplinary approach to research, NUS works with partners from industry, government and academia to address crucial real-world issues.
 A key hub for health and biomedical sciences research with a focus on Asian populations, NUS has strong capabilities in food and nutritional sciences as well as translational medicine.

-WIL@NUS Corporate Laboratory aims to leverage the expertise of Wilmar and NUS to:
+WIL@NUS2 Corporate Laboratory aims to leverage the expertise of Wilmar, NUS and A*SRL to:

-Develop efficient and cost-effective, bio-based methods for the production of industrial enzymes and biochemicals.
+Develop efficient and cost-effective methods for massive parallel screening of industrial enzymes and microbial hosts.

 Declaration of Commitment to Safety